SusanketSarkar/DinoGame-with-Image-Processing/README.md

 # <h1 align="center"> DinoGame with Image Processing </h1>
 <img src="https://github.com/SusanketSarkar/DinoGame-with-Image-Processing/blob/main/images/dinogame.png" alt="Dino Game" style="float: center;"/>

-Here is a preview of the game:
+Here is a preview of the game:<br>
 ![](https://github.com/SusanketSarkar/DinoGame-with-Image-Processing/blob/main/images/example01.gif)

 To run this project and play the game you can